How Not to Succeed

 * Whenever and wherever possible say the following: "Hi, I'm an artist.
 Would you like to see my art?"
-You can do this in person, by phone, by email, by mail, etc.
+You can do this in person, on social media, by phone, by email or DM, by mail, etc.

 * Whenever and wherever possible, ask people to look at your art, and then once they're looking at it ask, "So what do you think?"
-You can do this in person, by phone, by email, by mail, etc.
+You can do this on social media, in person, by phone, by email or DM, by mail, etc.

-* Even though you have less than twenty finished works of art, continually contact established dealers and galleries internationally and ask for solo shows.
+* Even though you have less than twenty finished works of art, continually contact established dealers and galleries nationally and internationally and ask for solo shows.

-* Whenever you finish a work of art, wait for at least two weeks before you start a new one.
-This technique not only keeps your output low but also assures that you're continually out of practice.
+* Whenever you finish a work of art, wait for at least two weeks before you start a new one, preferably longer.
+This not only keeps your output low but also assures that you're continually out of practice.

-* Believe that all you have to do to get known is stay in the studio, create art, show that art to no one, and make little or no effort to meet anyone in the local art community or by social networking online.
-Instead, believe that someday you'll be discovered.
+* Believe that all you have to do to get known is stay in your studio, create art, show it to hardly anyone, and make little or no effort to meet people online, through social media, in the local art community, etc. Instead, wait to be discovered.

-* If you're selling out of your studio and someone shows interest in a particular artwork, immediately redirect them to a more expensive one whether or not it's similar to the one they're looking at.
-If they prefer an older piece of your work, tell them it's no good and that they should buy a more current one instead.
+* If you're selling online or out of your studio and someone shows interest in a particular artwork, immediately redirect them to a more expensive one whether or not it's similar to the one they're looking at.

 * When you're starting out, refuse to get a day job to supplement your income.
-That way, you put the maximum amount of stress and pressure on yourself and your art-making.
+That way, you put the maximum amount of stress and pressure on yourself to make a living selling your art.

-* Even though you may be relatively early in your career, have had few or no gallery shows, or have not yet established a reputation where you live or make art, email random requests to dealers and galleries all over the world asking them to show, buy, broker or represent your art.
+* Even though you may be relatively early in your career, have had few or no gallery shows, or have not yet established a reputation either online or where you live, email random requests to dealers and galleries all over the world asking them to show, buy, sell, or represent your art.

 * Even though you're not yet well known where you live or make art, present your art to the best galleries in your area, or better yet, to the best galleries in the world.
 Make sure these galleries exclusively represent nationally and internationally renowned artists.